SD 1177/HD 326: An Act providing for the care and transportation of police dogs injured in the line of duty, a.k.a. “Nero’s Bill” and “Nero’s Law”

 Photo from Yarmouth Police Department Facebook

-While not identical, both of these bills would allow a law enforcement dog injured in the line of duty to be transported in an ambulance if there is not competing need for human transport.
+This bill would allow a law enforcement dog injured in the line of duty to be transported in an ambulance if there is not competing need for human transport.

 The town of Yarmouth suffered an incredible tragedy in April of 2018 when Sergeant Sean Gannon was killed in the line of duty.
 Also injured in this vicious attack was Gannon’s canine partner, Nero.
 Nero suffered life-threatening injuries and was unable to be rescued due to existing state law that prohibits working animals from being treated or transported by emergency personnel.
 Instead, Nero had to wait nearly four hours before a retired K9 police officer could arrive on scene to retrieve Nero and help with his injuries before he was driven to the emergency veterinary hospital.